National Day of Mexico

 • Christmas Day – December 25th

-See also National Day of Kyrgyzstan
+See also National Day of Maldives

 In addition to these holidays, there are also several regional and local holidays that may be observed in different parts of Mexico.